On the dimension of syzygies: Introduction

 \textbf{Observation C.} Let $d>0$ and $0\neq M$ be a finite length module of infinite projective dimension.
-Then, for all $r\geq 0$ the following conditions are equivalent: \begin{enumerate} \item[i)] $\Supp(\Syz_{r+1}(M))=\Spec(R)$, \item[ii)] $\dim(\Syz_{r+1}(M))=\dim R$, \item[iii)] $\lambda(\Syz_{r+1}(M))=\infty$.\\ \end{enumerate}
+Then, for all $r\geq 0$ the following conditions are equivalent: \begin{enumerate} \item[i)] $\Supp(\Syz_{r+1}(M))=\Spec(R)$, \item[ii)] $\dim(\Syz_{r+1}(M))=\dim R$, \item[iii)] $\lambda(\Syz_{r+1}(M))=\infty$. \end{enumerate}

 By $\assh(R)$ we mean the set of all prime ideals $\fp$ such that $\dim (R)=\dim (R/\fp)$.
 Here is an immediate application: Let $R$ be a ring such that $\Ass(R)=\assh(R)$ (e.g. $R$ is Cohen-Macaulay), $\lambda(M)<\infty$ and $\pd_R(M) = \infty$.
 Then $\Supp(\Syz_i(M))=\Spec( R)$ for all $i>0$.
 In particular, Question 1.1 and Question \ref{1.5} are true over integral domains.
 To see more applications of Observation C, please see Corollary \ref{1,3} and Corollary \ref{mis}.
 Of course the last four results only work for finite length modules, please see Example \ref{1.6}.
-Section 2 is devoted to the proof of Observation C. In Section 3 we show the following:\\
+Section 2 is devoted to the proof of Observation C. In \S 3 we show:\\

 \textbf{Observation D.} Let $R$ be a reduced local ring and $M$ a finite length module of infinite projective dimension.
-Then $\Supp(\Syz_{i}(M))=\Spec (R)$ for all $i> 0$.\\
+Then $\Supp(\Syz_{i}(M))=\Spec (R)$ for all $i> 0$.

-We show a little more, see Lemma \ref{depth}.
-Section 4 is devoted to the proof of Observation A and Observation B. Section 5 runs Question 1.1 over some rings.
-Neither of these are Buchsbaum nor reduced.
+\S 4 is devoted to the proof of Observation A and Observation B. \S 5 runs Question 1.1 over some rings.
 Complete reduced rings are quotients of regular local rings by a radical ideal.
-Let us define the following related class of rings:

-\begin{definition} A ring is called \textit{weakly reduced} if it is quotient of a local ring by a nonzero and proper integrally closed ideal. \end{definition}
+Let us define the following related class of rings: A ring is called \textit{weakly reduced} if it is quotient of a local ring by a nonzero and integrally closed ideal.
+Recall that $I\subseteq \overline{I}\subseteq \rad(I)$.
+Thus, any complete reduced ring is weakly reduced.
+Also, we show: